pantheon-systems/documentation/source/content/secure-integration.md

 One of the effects of the elastic nature of Pantheon's platform is that sites have a [dynamic outgoing IP](/outgoing-ips/).
 Container IP addresses are not constant, so direct connections aren't sustainable.
 This can be a problem if your site needs to communicate with another service that restricts traffic by source IP.
 Secure Integration provides a solution.

 ## How It Works
-Secure Integration uses TLS encryption to create a tunnel from the application containers to a pair of [F5 load balancers](https://f5.com/glossary/load-balancer), offering a consistent <b>IP address range</b> from which requests are made to your local service.
+Secure Integration uses TLS encryption to create a tunnel from the application containers to a pair of [F5 load balancers](https://f5.com/glossary/load-balancer), offering a consistent IP address range (*not* a single address) from which requests are made to your local service.

 ![Secure Integration diagram](../images/si-diagram.png)